dixeo/block_dixeo_tutor/README.md

 # Features

-- AI tutor grounded in the content and files published by the teacher
+- Grounded in course content and files published by the teacher
 - Retrieval-Augmented Generation (RAG) using course resources
-- Multilingual conversations and automatic translation of course content
+- Multilingual conversations with automatic translation of course content
-- Persistent, individualised user conversation over the lifetime of enrolment in the course
+- Persistent, individualised user conversations over the lifetime of the course enrolment
 - Responsive user interface
 - Accessible interface (ARIA compliant)
 - Easy, per-course, teacher-controlled deployment (simply add the block to a course)